Key takeaways

 Take a closer look at such things as:

-- Number of subscribers to your blog or channel
+- Number of subscribers to your blog or marketing channel.

-- Number of leads generated from online advertising
+- A number of leads generated from online advertising channels.

 17. The valid email collection rate

-This is the percentage of valid email addresses a company collects in one campaign.
-The higher the proportion, the more effective that marketing campaign was at collecting email addresses, and the more likely it is that those addresses can be used in future campaigns.
+This is the percentage of valid email addresses a company gathers during a single campaign.
+A higher percentage indicates that the campaign was more successful in collecting email addresses, enhancing the likelihood that this contact information will be useful for future email campaigns.

 How to track it?